bucs120/lab1/README.md

 |-24|-32|-15|-1|
 |-----|-----|-----|-----|

 3. Do the following addition problems, where the numbers are 5-bit unsigned integers.
-With a 5-bit result, is the number correct, or do you have an overflow?
+With a 5-bit result, is the number correct?

 |&nbsp;&nbsp;10110<br>+00101 |&nbsp;&nbsp;10101<br>+00111 |&nbsp;&nbsp;10100<br>+00111 |&nbsp;&nbsp;01111<br>+11110 |
 |-|-|-|-|